 What is homeopathy?

-Homeopathy is an alternative system of medicine that was devised over 200 years ago.
-It is based on the principle of ‘like cures like’, and draws it's medicine from the animal, plant and mineral worlds.
+It is a system of medicine that was devised over 250 years ago, and is based on the principle of ‘like cures like’.
+It draws its medicine from the animal, plant and mineral worlds.

 Homeopathy uses the Law of Similars, often described as treating ‘like with like’.
-In other words the same substance that can cause the symptoms can be used to treat them.
+In other words the same substance that in large amounts can cause symptoms, in small amounts can be used to treat them.

 How homeopathic remedies are made

 Extracts from plants and animals, and triturations from minerals are taken, made into a tincture, serially diluted in water and succussed, (vigorously shaken), in a process that it is known as potentisation.
 Experiments have shown that the more times a substance goes through this process, the more powerful it becomes.
 The serial dilution also renders the substance non-toxic, and safe for all to use.
 A few drops of the tincture are then usually added to sugar pills to create the Homeopathic remedy.